vrtbl/passerine/README.md

 }
 ```

 Why make the distinction between expected errors (`Result`) and unexpected errors (fiber crashes)?
 Programs only produce valid results if the environments they run in are valid.
 When a fiber crashes, it's signaling that something about the environment it's running in is not valid.
 This is very useful to *developers* during development, and very useful to *programs* in contexts where complex long-running applications may fail for any number of reasons.

-Why not only use exceptions then?
+sWhy not only use exceptions then?
 Because it's perfectly possible for an error to occur that is not exceptional at all.
 Malformed input, incorrect permissions, missing items – these are all things that can occur and do occur on a regular basis.
+It's always important to use the right tool for the job; prefer expected errors over unexpected errors.

 #### Concurrency
 Fibers are for more than just isolating the context of errors.
 As mentioned earlier:

-> A fiber is a *lightweight* process of execution that is cooperatively scheduled with other fibers.
+> A fiber is a lightweight process of execution that is cooperatively scheduled with other fibers.
 Each fiber is like a little system unto itself that can pass messages to other fibers.

-Fibers are full *coroutines*.
+Passerine leverages fibers to handle errors, but fibers are full *coroutines*.
 To create a fiber, use the fiber keyword:

 ```passerine
 counter = fiber {